 Most motorcyclists are required to carry a large amount of motorcycle insurance; however, you are required to hold a motorcycle license or endorsement on your driver's license.
 Those who are required to carry motorcycle coverage include those who are required to file proof of liability insurance (aka: an SR22 filing) with the state due to the following:

-If you have an SR22 filing with the state of Georgia on your personal auto policy, you are not required to have an additional filing on your motorcycle policy according to the Georgia DMV.
-That said, if you chose not to insure your motorcycle and had an SR22 filing on your personal auto policy, the Georgia personal auto policy would never extend coverage to that motorcycle and you would be left personally responsible for paying any damages in an at-fault accident as well as possibly extending the requirement for the SR22.
+Suppose you have an SR22 filing with the state of Georgia on your auto policy.
+In that case, you are not required to file an additional document with your motorcycle policy, according to the Georgia DMV.
+That said, if you chose not to insure your motorcycle and had an SR22 filing on your auto policy, the Georgia personal auto policy would never extend coverage to that motorcycle, and you would be left personally responsible for paying any damages in an at-

 The Basics of GA.
 Motorcycle Insurance

 Regardless of whether or not you are required to carry insurance, it is a good idea to have the right level of protection.
-If your bike is damaged, stolen or someone is injured from your bike, the costs can be staggering.
-If you do not have your motorcycle insured, then you could be responsible for paying all expenses out of pocket!
-This could be much more devastating than simply having to give up your motorcycle, but could mean an attachment of your wages until medical bills and damages are paid off.
+If your bike is damaged, stolen, or someone is injured by your bike, the costs can be staggering.
+If you do not have motorcycle insurance, you may be responsible for paying all expenses out of pocket.
+This could be much more devastating than simply having to give up your motorcycle, but it could mean attaching your wages until medical bills and damages are paid off.

-There are a variety of coverages to choose from, in addition to the mandatory minimum, should you choose to purchase insurance, listed above.
-In addition you could increase the limits (which is strongly suggested), as well as add the following:
+In addition to the mandatory minimum listed above, there are various coverages to choose from when purchasing insurance.
+In addition, you could increase the limits (which is strongly suggested), as well as add the following:

- Collision helps pay for repairs to your motorcycle if damage caused by an accident.
+Collision helps pay for repairs to your motorcycle if damage is caused by an accident.

 Most people who own motorcycles are passionate about their bikes.
 If you have made a significant investment in your bike, a customized motorcycle policy can help you restore it and keep you on the road.
-If you simply have a bike to tool around town on, motorcycle coverage is still a critical protection for your finances as you do not have to have a nice bike to cause injury or damage to another's property.
+Suppose you have a bike to tool around town on.
+In that case, motorcycle coverage is still a critical protection for your finances as you do not have to have a nice bike to cause injury or damage to another's property.

 New Hampshire is unique among states in that it does not require motorcycle insurance in most cases.
 However, driving without insurance is taking a considerable risk.
-A single accident can cost more than most people can afford to pay on their own.
-Investing a small amount in insurance can provide protection for you, your bike, your passengers and others on the road needed to keep on rollin'.
+A single accident can cost more than most people can afford to pay out of pocket.
+Investing a small amount in insurance can protect you, your bike, your passengers, and others on the road who need to keep on rollin’.

 These minimum coverages help protect other drivers, as well as yourself, if you are the cause of an accident and will help protect you financially as well.